marklinkii/Potter-Duel/README.md

 ![](Screenshots/howtoplay.png)
 ![](Screenshots/duel.png)

-Note: I do not own any of the graphics or sound effects.
-I only own the code.
+Disclaimer: I do not own any of the graphics or sound effects.
+I do not own the rights to "Harry Potter".
+This project is not monetized in any way, and I do not intend on profiting from it.
+This is made purely for fun.